WVURAIL/dspira-lessons/tools/README.md

 Run it from the top of the repository.
 It needs nothing installed — Python 3 standard library only.
 Results go to `link-report.md`, which is gitignored.

+Links written out in full to the site's own address, under `/dspira-lessons/`, are checked as pages of this site, not fetched.
+The host name it treats as its own is written into the script, which is why the script is one line of the lab repository's `.github/CUTOVER.md` for the move to rail.wvu.edu.

 The offline half checks links between lesson pages, heading anchors, and whether referenced images and PDFs actually exist.
 That half is where most real breakage shows up, and it is worth running before any push that touches links.